hacs/integration/docs/index.md

 Like any other integration this logs to the `home-assistant.log` file.

-You can also click the "OPEN LOG" form the "SETTINGS" tab to show logs only related to this integration (useful when creating a issue)
+You can also click the "OPEN LOG" from the "SETTINGS" tab to show logs only related to this integration (useful when creating a issue)

 During the first versions of this it will configure the logger component to use `debug` for this integration.
 This is done to make sure those exists when you need to report a bug.